yutec/FightBrand/README.md

 ## System requirement

 The replication process requires a single local machine operating Linux/Mac OS with Stata 14.2, Julia 1.6.0, Matlab 2019, and a Unix-like shell equivalent to Bash.
 In Linux, 1 gigabytes of memory and 10 gigabytes of disk space would be sufficient.
 Total computation takes about 2 days with 40 CPU cores in our system.
-Without parallelization, multithreading is the default option for Julia and could take up to 2-3 months in our crude projection.
-Custom flag options, shell scripts, and system configuration must be provided for cluster systems to run the Julia codes.
+Absent parallelization, multithreading is the default option for Julia and could take up to 2-3 months in our crude projection.

+Extra flag options, shell scripts, and system configuration may be required for cluster systems.
 Microsoft Windows is not guaranteed to work with the Julia replication code, and it is the user's responsibility to ensure seamless execution.

 Optionally for Julia IDE, the user is advised to use Atom.
 Visual Studio Code is not supported due to unresolved file IO and library path issues.